What do you get when you combine computer blue-light blocking glasses, sunglasses, and nighttime glasses? The SuperSight Magnetic Eyeware System.

 So with all that said, do these actually do what they say they do?
 Yes, yes, and… yes.
 All three elements to the SuperSight Magnetic Eyeware System function well and do pretty much what they’re promoted to.

 The sunglasses aren’t mirrored, but are fairly dark, and they work as a nice pair of shades.
-They block out 99.9% of UVA and UVB rays and blue light as well.
+According to the review of them on https://ambreyewear.com, they block out 99.9% of UVA and UVB rays and blue light as well.

 As for the Night-Lights, those are mainly meant for driving.
 They’re supposed to filter glare, and they do that pretty well.
 But these are the lenses that I honestly used the least, and I can’t imagine wearing them all that much.